Leipzig University: After the reunification of Germany

 In 1991, following the reunification of Germany, the university's name was restored to the original Leipzig University (Alma mater lipsiensis).
-The reconstruction of the University Library, which was heavily damaged during the war and in the GDR barely secured, was completed in 2002.
+The government also funded a new Faculty of Sport Science with the reunification, absorbing the facilities and programs of East Germany's premier sports university Deutsche Hochschule für Körperkultur (DHfK).

 With the delivery of the University Tower to a private user, the university was forced to spread some faculties over several locations in the city.
 It controversially redesigned its historical centre at the Augustusplatz.
 In 2002, Behet Bonzio received the second prize in the architectural competition; a first prize was not awarded by the jury.
 A lobby with partial support of the provincial government called for the rebuilding of St. Paul's Church and Augusteum.
 This caused the resistance of the university leadership, the majority of the students and population of Leipzig.
 On 24 March 2004 a jury chose a design by Dutch architect Erick van Egeraat, which was well received by almost all parties.
 He recalls the outer form of the St. Paul's Church (today called Paulinum) and Augusteum, and abstracted the original building complex.
 Renovations began in the summer of 2005.

 In 2008 the university was able to prevail in the nationwide "Initiative of Excellence" of Germany and it was granted the graduate school "BuildMoNa: Leipzig School of Natural Sciences – Building with Molecules and Nano-objects".
 In addition, the university was able to receive grants from the Saxon excellence initiative for the "Life" project – a project that tries to explore common diseases more effectively.
 Also in 2008 the "Bach Archive" was associated with the university.
 In 2009, the Leipzig University celebrated its 600th anniversary with over 300 scientific and cultural lectures and exhibitions, reflecting the role of the university's research and teaching from its beginning.